What is an age-friendly Community?

 - Provide leadership to keep projects moving forward and to support ongoing use of this initial framework to develop long-term cross-sector collaborative initiatives to advance livability in our local communities.

 To date we have established the Partnership for Age-Friendly Communities.
 Members of this group represent a variety of organizations and initiatives intended to improve livability for seniors in Larimer County.
 We invited additional participants from a broad cross section of community stakeholders to attend a day long stakeholder workshop in February 2014 to identify ongoing or planned livability initiatives throughout the county and to share ideas and insights that could lead to specific cross-sector collaborative projects to build on those initiatives and help move them forward.
-Many attendees at this event signed up to participate in one of four working groups each of which has adopted a mission to further develop a key livable community priority.
-You can use the following links for more information about these priority groups.

 We will use these pages to report on the outcome of that workshop and to recruit volunteers to help with implementation of identified projects.
 The following progress reports are available: